PaNOSC-ViNYL/ase/doc/python.rst

 >>> d['p']
 1

+In this example all keys are strings and all values are integers.
+Types can be freely mixed in the same dictionary; any type can be used as a value and most types can be used as keys (mutable objects cannot be keys).

 A ``list`` object is an ordered collection of arbitrary objects:

 >>> l = [1, ('gg', 7), 'hmm']
 >>> l[1]
 ('gg', 7)
+>>>
->>> l.append(1.2)
+>>> l
+[1, ('gg', 7), 'hmm', 1.2]
 >>> l[-2]
 'hmm'

+Indexing a list with negative numbers counts from the end of the list, so element -2 is the second last.

 A ``tuple`` behaves like a ``list`` - except that it can't be modified in place.
 Objects of types ``list`` and ``dict`` are *mutable* - all the other types listed in the table are *immutable*, which means that once an object has been created, it can not change.
+Tuples can therefore be used as dictionary keys, lists cannot.

 .. note::

    List and dictionary objects *can* change.
-Variables in Python are references to objects.
+Variables in Python are references to objects - think of the = operator as a "naming operator", *not* as an assignment operator.
 This is demonstrated here:

    >>> a = ['q', 'w']
    >>> b = a